How to Work Effectively With a Dedicated Team: Interview with Eric Typaldos - Co-Founder and CTO at Hive

-There is no better way to talk about working with remote teams than to ask those who do it efficiently.
+To work effectively with a dedicated team for software development you need certain organizational skills.
+There is no better way to learn about working with remote teams than to ask those who do it successfully.

-Hive is a productivity platform for both small companies and big organizations, helping teams at top companies like Starbucks, Pinterest, and even the US Government work faster together.
+With $28M investments and counting, Hive is a leading productivity platform for both small companies and big organizations, helping teams at top companies like Starbucks, Pinterest, and even the US Government work faster together.

 It combines all the necessary features for project management and communication, so you don’t have to be torn between different tools.